VMware vSphere Virtual Machines

-You can view the list of virtual machines within a virtual infrastructure container — on a host, on a datastore, in a folder and so on.
+You can view the list of VMs within a virtual infrastructure container — on a host, on a datastore, in a folder and so on.

 To view the list of VMs: